Shadeira/TODO-List-Tutorial/README.md

 ![alt text](/assets/images/update-counter.gif "Update Counter")

 How did it go?
-If it well, let's move on!
+If it goes well, let's move on!
 If not, try going through the **Update Task Counters** section again.

 ### Delete Button